 13 Amazing Stops for Your Vancouver Island Road Trip

-Packed to the brim with amazing places to stop, this island is a blast to explore.
-Doing a little planning beforehand will also help you to see the best of it.
+Packed to the brim with unique places to stop, this island is a blast to explore.
+Doing a little planning beforehand will also help you see the best of it, so this list will help you create your Vancouver Island trip itinerary.
 Pick a few of the stops below for an amazing Vancouver weekend getaway.
-The best part is you can create your own Vancouver Island itinerary with how many options you have.
+The best part is creating your own Vancouver Island itinerary with how many options you have.

-Nanaimo, the Harbour City, is a great starting point for your Vancouver Island road trip.
+Nanaimo, the Harbour City, is a great starting point for your road trip around Vancouver Island.
 In addition, you can reach it by plane or ferry.
 Located on the east of the island, it’s a vibrant urban center that offers plenty of fun sea- and sky-based activities.